Books, Literature & Writing

 Mon - Fri, 9 a.m. - 4:30 p.m.*

 *We are temporarily working from home during Covid-19, we may return phone messages from a home phone

 Cancellations & Exchanges

 The best chance of being enrolled in a sold out class is to add your name to the waitlist.
 Click the orange "waitlist" button next to the class and complete the form.
 There is no obligation to register if a spot opens.
 If the waitlist shows enough demand, additional sessions may be added.

 Subscribe here to join Arboretum mailing lists that interest you, and be among the first to know about what's happening at the Arb!

 Share your feedback

-The Arboretum strives to create classes that are relevant, useful and provide value.
-Use this form to share anonymous feedback about educational programming with the Arboretum Education Team.
+Use this feedback form to share anonymous feedback about educational programming with the Arboretum Education Team.